Insights

 • The test to determine whether non-UK assets are in scope for IHT will be whether a person has been resident in the UK for at least 10 of the last 20 tax years immediately preceding the tax year in which the chargeable event (including death) arises.
 Such a person will be referred to as a “long term resident” (LTR).

-• An individual will remain within the scope of IHT for 10 years after leaving the UK if they have been UK resident for at least 20 years.
+• An individual will remain within the scope of IHT in respect of their non-UK assets for 10 years after leaving the UK if they have been UK resident for at least 20 years.
 For those who have been UK resident for between 10 and 13 years, the “tail” period to remain in scope of IHT will be reduced to 3 tax years.
 This will increase by one tax year for each additional tax year of residence (7 tax years for someone resident for 17 years, for example).

 • After 10 consecutive tax years of non-UK residence, the clock will reset, and an individual will no longer be regarded as an LTR if they return to the UK.